r-teller/terraform-google-cloud-vpn/README.md

   - JSON Generation
     - Improve the UI for JSON generation
     - Introduce support for `Advanced Options` toggle that hides fields not required from a minimum viable configuration perspective
-    - Update Spoke Router and VPN Gateway UI to better explain how the combination of `pre_existing` flags is used to determine wheather or not to create tunnels
+    - Update Spoke Router and VPN Gateway UI to better explain how the combination of `pre_existing` flags is used to determine whether or not to create tunnels
   - JSON Import
     - Introduce support for importing pre-created JSON so that it can be manipulated within the UI
 - Output Template
-    - Introduce output configuration templates so that when Cloud VPN is integrated with 3rd party VPNs configuration is simplier
+    - Introduce output configuration templates so that when Cloud VPN is integrated with 3rd party VPNs configuration is simpler
 - Shared Secrets
   - ~~Introduce support this module to retrieve a pre_shared_secret from Secrets Manager instead of storing it in JSON~~ Introduced in v0.6.5
 - HA Cloud VPN